This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Step 1: Go to the Apple logo in the Menu bar.

-Step 2: Click on System Preferences and then Users & Groups.
+Step 2: Click on System Preferences (System Settings on macOS Ventura and above) and then Users & Groups.

 Step 3: Now go to the Login Items section.

 You can go through the list and disable apps from automatically opening when you log in.
 This is a great way to minimize background tasks that can take up RAM and other system resources.